 - Shawn Nasseri, MD, Harvard Medical School- and Mayo Clinic-trained ear, nose, and throat specialist

-To find out what not to eat, and what to try when you have a sore throat, we turned to Neal Patel, DO, a family medicine specialist with Providence St. Joseph Hospital in California, and primary care physician Chantel Strachan, MD, assistant professor of medicine at Columbia University Irving Medical Center in New York.
+To find out what not to eat, and what to try when you have a sore throat, we turned to a handful of experts who regularly treat patients with sore throats.
 Here’s what they had to say.

 1. Spicy and acidic food

 Spicy foods have health benefits galore when you're feeling well, but they aren’t great for sore throats.
 Even if you’re used to eating the hottest food, this is not the time to indulge your love for ghost peppers.
 “Foods that are spicy or have hot sauce and peppers can irritate the throat because they stimulate mucous production, and increase inflammation in that area,” says Neal Patel, DO, a family medicine specialist with Providence St. Joseph Hospital in California.